Event-Customized Image Generation: Details of SWiG-Event and process of image retrieval.

 As shown in Figure~\ref{fig:re}(a), each SWiG-Event sample consists of a reference image with labeled bounding boxes and masks for each reference entity, the nouns of each reference entity, and the event class.
 As shown in Figure~\ref{fig:re}(b), we constructed the target prompt as a list of reference entity nouns.
 The ControlNet takes the semantic map merged from the masks as the layout condition, and BoxDiff takes the bounding boxes with labeled entity nouns as the layout condition.

-We then retrieved the target image for its corresponding reference image across all the 100 reference images that have the same reference event class.
+To compare the image retrieval performance, we retrieved the target image for its corresponding reference image across all the 100 reference images that have the same reference event class.